-Herron's graduate program in Visual Communication Design emphasizes applied people-centered design research, design thinking and design research methods.
+Herron's graduate program in Design emphasizes applied people-centered design research, design thinking and design research methods.

 The interdisciplinary, collaborative nature of the program requires students to participate in the program as a cohort of colleagues.
 Thus, the majority of the work in the program is performed within a shared learning community that requires students to be present throughout the graduate residency experience.

 The program of study is 60 credit hours distributed equally across four semesters.
 Fifteen credit hours of course work each semester will be coordinated and co-requisite.
-The MFA graduate program in Visual Communication Design requires full-time study within an academic residency.
+The Master of Design requires full-time study within an academic residency.